minhna1112/spare-code-search/docs/how_it_works.md

 ## Technical Details
 ### System Architecture
 This project aims to explore efficient methods for searching code without relying on extensive GPU resources.
 By leveraging keyword-based search techniques, we can provide a lightweight alternative for code context retrieval.
-1. Offline indexing phase
+### Offline indexing phase with Zoekt
+- Zoekt
+- index into shards
-2. Online retrieving phase
+### Online context retrieving phase
-### Zoekt Query Construction Strategies
+1. Zoekt Query Construction Strategies
+2. Post-processing of search results

 ### Findings and Discussion